Living the (Fever) Dream

 I am on fire with these cheesy metaphors.

-The problem is that even though I inexplicably knew it was coming, it still doesn’t feel like peace yet.
+The problem is that even though I somehow knew it was coming, it still doesn’t feel like peace yet.
 Not for me.
-For so long, life has been about bracing for the next shitshow that this current calm feels more like that silence before the jump-scare in a horror movie.
+For so long, life has been about bracing for the next shitshow that this current season of calm feels more like that silence before the jump-scare in a horror movie.

 Or like checking your email after ignoring your attorney bills.